reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 .. code:: shell

-  # from magic-lantern directory
+  # from the magic-lantern directory
   hg up qemu -C

 Then copy your changes back into ML tree:

 .. code:: shell

-  # from qemu directory
+  # from the qemu directory
   ./copy_back_to_contrib.sh

 Then commit as usual, from the ``contrib/qemu`` directory.